 A Teaching Assistantship (T.A.) is payment from the School in return for your assistance in the provision of undergraduate courses, normally as a tutor, lab supervisor or marker for a course.
 Each T.A. lasts for one term, during which you are expected to spend about seven hours per week on teaching-related duties.
 Satisfactory performance is required.
-T.A.s often form a part of your guaranteed funding, and are occasionally available as continuing support after the guarantee period if not all of them have been used to fund students in their guaranteed funding periods, with preference being given to those earlier in their program.
+T.A.s are additional to the guaranteed funding.

 Employment, either inside or outside the university can be used at any time to supplement your income.
 You can remain a full-time student as long as you are not employed more than 10 hours per week.
 Above this limit you must change your status to part-time.
 Note that residency requirements for each degree specify a minimum time that you must spend as a full-time student, and scholarships and visas may require you to remain in full-time study.

 Inside the University you may be able to find a position as a Research Associate (at a salary determined by university pay scales) either in the School or in another department, or you may find other research or administration positions.

 Emergency support from the University may be available if you run out of all other options following the end of your guaranteed funding period.
 The University maintains a continuing bursary/loan fund for hardship situations.

 The School of Graduate Studies has provided an excellent summary of tuition fees and estimated living costs in Kingston.